My World: Be Smart

 - Extra Credit or Degree Credit where your department allows

 Work alongside other students studying happiness and sustainability to explore the concept of smart living.
 What does a data-responsive environment really look like?
 What elements of your own life are ‘data-driven?’
+What is the point of smart technology?
 Using a range of innovative techniques, map the impact of ‘data’ on your daily life.
-Develop potential applications or impacts of data-responsive technologies in a range of everyday situations and choose one to test in the real world.
+Through discussions, research and reflection you will determine an area of smart technology to focus on.
+You will then develop a range of ideas or potential applications to utilize or improve smart tech and test your favourite in the real world.
+This module will provide you with the opportunity to evaluate the impact of data on your life and provide you with the space and time to consider how you want to leverage that data.

 On successful completion of this module you will be better able to:

 - Understand the premise, benefits and challenges of a ‘smart city’

 - Apply the responsive, data-driven approach to innovating other aspects of daily life

 - Create a personalised brief – analysing your own life to identify opportunities to innovate

 - Develop a rationale for assessing the needs, benefits and success of implementing such an innovation

 - Design and test a targeted innovation in your own life

 - Evaluate the impact of the innovation